stonecharioteer/blog/_posts/2021-07-23-empathy-in-tech.md

 The meek.

-It's weird that the Bible says Blessed are the Meek for they shall inherit the EartAn architect I once knew was someone I wouldn't recommend learning from.
-I am adamant about this belief constantly.
-This person was a bully, and he would chide people telling them that they are "not a developer" because they didn't use his preferred editor, or his preferred shell.
-He'd tell college graduates that they were not developers because they didn't know how to use `git`.
-And he constantly made others around him feel that they either had to confirm to his whims, or that they wouldn't be given any encouragement from the management.

-The funny thing is, he never really said or did these things to those who could hold their own against him.
-These were things he said to those who were non-confrontationaly.
-He said these things to people who couldn't fight back.

-The meek.

 It's weird that the Bible says "Blessed are the Meek for they shall inherit the Earth".
 I wonder about that sometimes.